demisto/content/Packs/MitreCaldera/Integrations/MitreCaldera/README.md

 Mitre Caldera can be used to test endpoint security solutions and assess a network's security posture against the common post-compromise adversarial techniques contained in the ATT&CK model.
 CALDERA leverages the ATT&CK model to identify and replicate adversary behaviors as if a real intrusion is occurring.
-This integration was integrated and tested with version xx of MitreCaldera
+This integration was integrated and tested with version 4.0.0 of MitreCaldera

 ## Configure MitreCaldera on Cortex XSOAR